cappuu02/Cybersecurity-Sapienza/Distributed System/2) Time Models.md

 **Fault Tollerance**:
 - If the master crashes, another master is elected (in an unknown amount of time).
 - It is tolerant to arbitrary behavior (ex: slaves that send wrong values)
-	- Master process consider a certain number of clock values and these values do not differ between them more than a certain threashold.
+	- Master process consider a certain number of clock values and these values do not differ between them more than a certain threshold.

 ### Network Time Protocol (NTP)
 Il **Network Time Protocol (NTP)** è un protocollo utilizzato per sincronizzare gli orologi dei computer su una rete.
 Ecco i concetti principali: